orn688/channels/docs/testing.rst

 In the test above Daphne and Channels worker processes were fired up.
-These processes run your project against the test database and the default channel layer you spacify in the settings.
+These processes run your project against the test database and the default channel layer you specify in the settings.
 If channel layer support ``flush`` extension, initial cleanup will be done.
 So do not run this code against your production environment.
 ChannelLiveServerTestCase can not be used with in memory databases.